Skip to content

 Returns the FIRST_VALUE window function for SQL queries.

 The FIRST_VALUE function returns the first value in an ordered set of values within a partition.
-The first value is determined by the specified order and can be useful for retrieving the leading value in a group of rows.
+The first value is determined by the specified order and can be useful for retrieving the leading value of a column or expression in a group of rows.

 Parameters: